perpetual-protocol/perp-docs/docs/guides/GetTraderInfo.md

 ---
 id: how-to-get-trader-info
+title: How to get every trader’s sub component by taker / maker by market
 ---
-# How to get  every trader’s sub component by taker / maker by market

 ## PendingFundingPayment